ccadori/sand-socket-unity/README.md

 ## Installing

-As long as Sand Unity is a UPM, all you need to do is to add a package to your project with this repo url.
+As long as Sand Unity is a UPM, all you need to do is to add a package to your project with this repo url (dont forget the .git extension).

 ## Usage